ritwikthakar/Neural-Network-Deep-Learning-Models/README.md

 ##### Attempt 2

-3 Hidden Layers
+- 3 Hidden Layers
-80 neurons (Layer1), 30 neurons(Layer2), 15 neurons(Layer3)
+- 80 neurons (Layer1), 30 neurons(Layer2), 15 neurons(Layer3)
-Used Relu and Sigmoid Activations Functions since sigmoid is best for binary classifcation problems as this and relu is for nonlinear datasets.
+- Used Relu and Sigmoid Activations Functions since sigmoid is best for binary classifcation problems as this and relu is for nonlinear datasets.
-Removed "USE_CASE_Other","AFFILIATION_Other" columns.
+- Removed "USE_CASE_Other","AFFILIATION_Other" columns.

 ![img2](https://github.com/ritwikthakar/Neural-Network-Deep-Learning-Models/blob/main/images/img2.PNG)

+##### Attempt 3

+- 3 Hidden Layers
+- 80 neurons(Layer1), 35 neurons(Layer2), 10 neurons (Layer3)
+- Used Relu and Sigmoid Activations Functions since sigmoid is best for binary classifcation problems as this and relu is for nonlinear datasets.
+- Went back to original dataset

 ### Summary